 Retirement or disability benefits are not payable to the NH beginning with the month

-after the month SSA receives notice of his or her removal from the Secretary of Homeland
+after the month SSA receives notice of their removal from the Secretary of Homeland

 Security, DHS or the Attorney General.
 Note that the Office of the Attorney General

 is over the Department of Justice (DOJ) which houses the Office of Special Investigations

 (OSI).
 DHS electronically discloses information to SSA regarding individuals who have

 been deported from the United States.
 SSA will use this information to conduct matches

 against Title II and Title XVI claims systems and to update the Disability, Railroad,

 Alien and Military Service(DRAMS) database (see RS 02635.005B.).
 However, notice can also be sent from the office of the U.S. Attorney General (DOJ)

 including an Immigration Judge or the Office of Special Investigations (OSI).
 See